-Delivery companies like us to sign that we’ve received goods in good condition.
-It’s often impractical to check them properly, especially a highly protected white goods appliance.
-No delivery driver is going to wait until we’ve taken off all the packaging and carefully inspected our new appliance yet they expect us to sign to say it’s in perfect condition.
+Delivery companies expect us to sign that we’ve received goods in good condition.
+But it’s often impractical to check them properly, especially a white goods appliance wrapped up in protective packaging.
+No delivery driver is going to wait until we’ve taken off all the packaging and carefully inspected our new appliance – yet they expect us to sign to say it’s in perfect condition.

-Best practice is to not sign or tick any box to the effect that it is in good condition unless you can see that it is, which you can’t without removing all the packaging.
-It’s best to leave any such box unticked, or if you are just signing and it says “received in good condition” sign it but add “not checked” or “unable to inspect”.
-The reason is that it’s just easier to do this so they can’t try to wash their hands of it by saying you signed saying it was OK.
+Best practice is to not sign or tick any box to the effect that it is in good condition unless you have examined it and can see that it is.
+If you can’t remove all the packaging it’s best to leave any such box unticked.

 What if you signed or ticked a box confirming received in good condition?

 If a signature did indicate the appliance was undamaged it isn’t ideal.
 It gives them an opportunity to argue about it, but they shouldn’t be able to dismiss damage claims because of it.
 A fully packaged appliance is impossible to check for damages and delivery men are not going to wait whilst you unpacked and examined it – so any “received in good condition” declaration is arguably pointless.